Team

 The Evergreen Minds Team

-MICHELLE OLSON, PHD, LCAT, ATR-BC, ACC/MCFounder, Excecutive Director
+MICHELLE OLSON, PhD, LCAT, ATR-BC, ACC/MC, CMDCP Founder, Excecutive Director

-Dr. Olson is an adjunct professor at Montana State University in the Health and Human Services Department.
-Michelle is also an instructor at the Lifelong Learning Institute at Vassar College offering nature/forest therapy and expressive arts for well-being.
-Michelle has been privileged to work closely with older adults in various eldercare settings, through not-for-profit organizations as well as working with older adults and their care partners in private practice for over twenty years.
+Dr. Olson is an adjunct professor at Montana State University in the Health and Human Development Department where she teaches Mental Health and Social Issues in Aging and Adult Development and Aging.
+Michelle has also served as an instructor at the Lifelong Learning Institute at Vassar College offering nature/forest therapy and expressive arts for well-being.
+Michelle has been privileged to work closely with older adults in various eldercare settings, through not-for-profit organizations as well as working with older adults and their care partners as an art therapist and a consultant for over twenty five years.

-Michelle’s long-time interest in nature and mindfulness led her to notice how people in our fast-paced culture and particularly people living in eldercare communities are very often separated from natural spaces.
-Michelle founded Evergreen Minds, Inc to help reimagine outdated senior living environments by removing locked doors and offering people who are living with dementia choice and access to the natural world–to continue to contribute to society and thrive!
-Reconnecting people with the more-than-human world through sensory exploration and meaningful human connections is Michelle’s passion.
-Being in and with nature is a human right.
+Michelle’s long-time interest in nature and mindfulness led her to notice how people in our fast-paced and tech-driven culture and particularly people living in eldercare communities are often separated from natural spaces.
+Michelle founded Evergreen Minds, Inc to help reimagine outdated senior living environments by removing locked doors and offering people who are living with dementia choice and access to the natural world, and opportunities to continue contributing to society.
+Michelle passionately reconnects people with the natural world through sensory awareness, exploration and meaningful human–and non-human connections.
+Being in and with nature is a human right and she believes that physical and cognitive changes should not change this.

 Dr. Olson’s research interests include arts-based research and dementia, exploring contemplative death care practices and policies within long-term care.
-Additional interests are advocating for person-directed care and she is a strong advocate for eradicating ageism within cultural and health care settings.
+Additional interests are advocating for relationship-directed care and she is a strong advocate for eradicating ageism and ableism within cultural and health care settings.

 Board Members